hzrd149/ln-prism/README.md

 ## Running locally with a tunnelmole tunnel

-`node development.mjs` will start a local development server and use [tunnelmole](https://tunnelmole.com/) to get a public facing domain
+`node development.mjs` will start a local development server and use [tunnelmole](https://tunnelmole.com/) to get a public facing domain with https

 ## Running with docker